Ecobank Kenya: Parent company

 The stock of Ecobank is traded on the Ghana Stock Exchange (GSE), the Nigerian Stock Exchange (NSE) and the BRVM stock exchange in Abidjan, Ivory Coast.

 Ownership

 Ecobank Kenya is 100% owned by Ecobank Transnational.

 Governance

-The chairman of the 10-person board of directors is Charles Ogalo, a businessman and non-executive director.
-Samuel Ashitey Adjei, serves as the managing director and CEO.
+As of 13 February 2026, the acting chairman of the 10-person board of directors is Yesse Oenga, a businessman and non-executive director.
+Rebecca Mbithi, serves as the managing director and CEO.

 Branch Network

 As of July 2017, the bank maintains 21 networked branches in Kenya.
 In October 2016, Ecobank Kenya notified the public and its customers of its plans to close nine of its twenty-nine branches, to reduce the number to 20, by end of April 2017.